Skylight Installation Milpitas Ca

 Natural Light.

-Houses are ending up being greener.
+Homes are ending up being greener.
 Conserving energy is a major foundation of residential LEED certification.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into houses, minimizing the quantity of artificial light required in a home.
+LEED houses use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light required in a home.

 Heat Gain When Required.